Setup C++ courses

 The C++ language is an elaborate language, consisting of seven main facets.
 Only two of these facets were already present in the C programming language, and then only partially.

-C++ is also a beautiful language.
-It also shows features not commonly encountered in other languages:
+C++ is also a beautiful language, showing features not commonly encountered in other languages:

 Because of all this C++ is the language of choice for a large number of major software engineering projects.
 It may very well become your language of choice too.